Microsoft Power BI: Cost, Security & Implementation

 2018 marks the 11th consecutive year that Gartner has recognized Microsoft as a leader in "Analytics and Business Intelligence Platforms."
 This is largely due to Microsoft Power BI (business intelligence), a suite of tools that provides data-driven insights both internally and client-side.
 Power BI incorporates data preparation, discovery, interactive dashboards, and augmented analytics into a single, intuitive channel.
 This range is integral to Power BI's key tenet - making your data work for you.
 By supporting a productive, diverse data culture, Power BI empowers employees to better understand and utilize the information at their disposal.

-How does Power BI work?
+How Does Power BI Work?

 Power BI is a collection of apps, connectors, and software services that work hand in hand to turn unrelated sources of data into logical, interactive, and visually immersive insights.
 When leveraging Power BI, the user experience is centered around the home dashboard.
 Through these personalized dashboards, users can view their files, data streams, favorites, shared content, applications, reports, and workspaces.
 Power BI pulls this data from a range of sources, selected by the user.
 These include, but are not limited to:

-- Microsoft Excel and CSV files
+Microsoft Excel and CSV files

-- Google Analytics and Azure Analysis Services
+Google Analytics and Azure Analysis Services

-- SaaS-based solutions including Salesforce, MailChimp, and Facebook
+SaaS-based solutions including Salesforce, MailChimp, and Facebook

 Data sources can be either on-premises, in the cloud, or hybridized.
 This simplified approach allows for ad hoc analysis, dependent upon user need.
 The dashboards are live, tracking and reflecting the most recent data.
 The same goes for alterations made by team members.
 Power BI immediately notifies all members when a change has been made to a shared project.
 And through the Power BI Mobile App, users can access their data and reports from anywhere, on any device.

 When looking at "Ease of Use and Visual Appeal," Gartner reported: "Microsoft's customer reference scores place it in the top quartile...
 There are a number of features within the product that contribute to its overall ease of use, including its primarily cloud deployment model.
 Microsoft was early to the industry in terms of a natural language/search interface with Microsoft Q&A".

 Image courtesy of Microsoft.